Here a few examples of Genetic Choir music.

-Here a few examples of Genetic Choir music.
-All compositions have been created instantly, without a conductor and without structural agreements beforehand.
+First a few video’s from our concert projects, then soundcloud audio of compositions that all have been created instantly, without a conductor and without agreements about the structure beforehand.
 This means the composer of all this music can not be named: It exists by virtue of the complex, self-organizing system of the choir, as it is composing in free interaction of the singers.
-Put on your headphones, lean back and get lost… If you would like to listen to this music on your own stereo or give it to someone else, click here.
+Put on your headphones, lean back and get lost…

 About the pieces: